lkotipal/pdxparse/README.md

 * Make ~~add_Building_construction~~, random_list work properly
 * ~~Find propper solution for dealing whith opinion_modifier, on_action file formats~~
 * Make on_action also add the limits/trigger other than just the action
-* Rewrite parser for decison for HoI 4
+* Rewrite text output for decison for HoI 4
-* Find none ugly solution for events that have no options
+* ~~Find none ugly solution for events that have no options~~
+    * find less ugly solution?
 *  ~~random_list, ~~ai_chance~~ and possibly more needs to also handle "add" besides "factor" in their "modifier"~~